What is Corneal Crosslinking? Strengthening the cornea in a targeted manner

 At our clinic, crosslinking is not an isolated procedure but part of an individual, strategic treatment plan.
 While CXL takes over the biochemical stabilization, it can be useful in some cases to first mechanically stabilize and shape the cornea.

 In advanced cases, we may therefore first implant biological ring segments (CAIRS).
 These immediately strengthen the cornea and improve its shape.
-Only in a second, later step do we then perform crosslinking – often combined with a surface-smoothing laser treatment – to finally secure the result.
+Only in a second, later step do we then perform cross-linking—often combined with a surface-smoothing laser treatment—to secure the final result.

 What is corneal crosslinking?